fmgarage/ft-fms-docker/README.md

 FileMaker Server requires port 5003 to start, so make sure to quit any FileMaker Pro client before proceeding.

-Open Terminal.app, drag the **install.sh** into the terminal window, hit return and give your server instance a name.
+Open Terminal.app, drag the `install.sh` from the `build` folder into the terminal window, hit return and give your server instance a name.
 Or just let it be tagged with an ID.

 After the installation process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms-[name-tag]**.

-Open the admin console by clicking the *Open in Browser* button in the container actions.
+Open the admin console by clicking the *Open in Browser* button in the container actions or try with https://localhost:16000.
 In case you installed without certificate you will have to confirm the self-signed one.

+Mind that:
-- Chrome: does not work without a valid certificate
+- **Chrome** does not work without a valid certificate
-- Safari: possible to bypass the certificate warning
+- **Safari** lets you bypass the certificate warning
-- Edge: possible to bypass the certificate warning, but opened from Docker Dashboard, the URL comes as an `http` link, and you need to append `https://`.
+- **Edge** lets you bypass the certificate warning, but opened from Docker Dashboard, the URL comes as an `http` link, and you need to append `https://`.

 Clicking the CLI button will open a terminal window where you can use the fmsadmin command to control your server.